 - Parsley & cilantro -These bright green herbs are packed with vitamins and minerals and can be eaten in small amounts for a nutritional boost if you do not notice a dip in your supply.
 Drinking parsley juice can dramatically and quickly reduce milk supply so avoid adding it to your green drinks in large amounts.

 - Fenugreek - although it is considered to increase milk, for some people it dramatically decreases milk supply.
-It can cause parents and babies to have an upset stomach and diarrhea.
-All of the Legendairy Milk products are Fenugreek free.
+It can cause mom and baby to have an upset stomach and diarrhea.
+All of Legendairy Milk products are Fenugreek free.

 - Rosemary - Like some of the other herbs, rosemary is considered safe for breastfeeding with very low risk, but some people are sensitive to it.
 It may not be a problem for you if you eat a dish seasoned with rosemary at dinner, but if you have it for days at a time, you may notice it start to have a negative effect on your supply and need to eliminate it for now.(4)

-- Jasmine - Using the oil massaged on the chest/breasts is used to decrease milk supply.
+- Jasmine - Using the oil massaged on the chest and breasts is used to decrease milk supply.
 Jasmine flowers have been shown to reduce prolactin levels.(3)

 - Certain adaptogens - some herbs are adaptogenic meaning they can help your body adjust based on individual needs.
 It may raise or lower a hormone to bring the body back to balance.
 Vitex or Chasteberry is one example of an adaptogen that has been shown to be a very helpful herb to increase milk supply in small doses, but in larger doses reduces milk supply because of its influence on prolactin levels.

 - Alcohol - drinking alcohol inhibits the milk ejection reflex or milk let-down.